pedrox86lopes/my-cv-html/README.md

 # my-cv-html
-My Curricullum Vittae in HTML and CSS ;)
+My Curriculum Vitae in HTML and CSS ;)